 Since religious faith or the lack of it goes to the heart of who we are, contempt for a person’s faith commitment will inevitably show in my attitude to them.

 The word Christianity has multiple definitions.
-I generally use it here in a normative sense, to refer to what beliefs, values and actions should shape the life of Christians.
+I use it here in a normative sense, to refer to the beliefs, values and actions that should shape the life of Christians.
 Rightly understood, being a Christian means embracing an entire way of life, not merely adding a religious layer or component to a secular lifestyle.
 Rather, we should allow God to transform our beliefs, ideas, attitudes, desires, goals and actions–everything–to be like those of Jesus.
 That involves a moment-by-moment struggle with a world intent on pulling us away from him.
 It doesn’t happen overnight.

 Some people like to stress the similarities between Christianity and Islam, and there are indeed some very real similarities.
 Christianity has a vision for the whole of life.
 Christianity begins with a creator God who reveals himself and with scriptures we hold to be God’s Word.
-Christianity invites the whole world to submit to Christ and his law, which we believe spells freedom and which will shape our eternal destiny.
-Islam is similar to Christianity in all these respects.
+Christianity invites the whole world to submit to Christ and his law, which we believe spells freedom and will shape our eternal destiny.
+Islam is similar in all these respects.